-To succeed at adopting a healthy plant-based diet, we must educate ourselves about the food we put in our bodies.
-We need to know where it came from, how it was produced, and the impact it has on our health, on animals, and on the environment.
-There is a vast world of research and information on what foods we need to eat, and in what amount and combination, to be the healthiest humans possible.
-It is vital we continuously learn about realities like GMOs (Genetically Modified Organisms), factory farming practices, and deforestation, in order to make educated decisions about what we put in our bodies.
+To succeed at transitioning to a healthy vegan diet, we must educate ourselves about the food we put in our bodies.
+We need to know where the food came from, how it was produced, and the impact it has on our health, animals, and the environment.

 3. Marry Your Motivation

-Like a marriage, to keep you motivated and on track, it’s important to revisit the reasons you have made the commitment.
-If your goal is to eliminate the medication you take to control your blood pressure and the motivation is the cardiovascular benefits of a vegan diet plan, it may help to re-watch Forks Over Knives.
-If your goal is to support the end of factory farming and your motivation is the suffering of animals, it may help to look at pictures of abused farm animals.
-The point is, never lose sight of why you have made the commitment to a vegan diet plan and what you want to achieve by fulfilling it.
+I recommend watching a documentary, or reading a book at least once a month.
+If your goal is to get off your medication, it may help to re-watch the documentary Forks Over Knives.
+If your goal is to do your part to end of factory farming and your motivation is the suffering of animals, it may help to watch the documentary Earthlings, or read the book “Eating Animals” by Jonathon Safran Foer.
+The point is, never lose sight of why you have made the commitment to transition to a vegan diet and what you want to achieve by fulfilling that commitment.

 5. Understand It’s a Process